 - Submit a resume with references reflecting at least 2 years of full time work experience

-- Request an official transcript from each college attended.
-If applicable, request an official transcript from CLEP and/or DANTES;
+- Submit an official transcript from each college attended

-- If no college credit or fewer than 12 credits have been earned, request an official high school transcript from a regionally accredited high school or official GED transcript;
+- If no college credit or fewer than 12 academic credits have been earned, request an official high school transcript indicating graduation from a regionally accredited high school or official GED transcript.